schmitch/akka-lpd/README.md

 Always chunk and guess file size

-Works against most Xerox WorkCentre, but not against production machines with Xerox Fiery (Xerox Colour 60)
+Works against most Xerox WorkCentre and Fiery Controller

+## TODO

+Timeout/Failure if the TCP connection will be closed before we have 3 ACKs